 Learning ObjectivesStudents will learn about many topics, including: Fractions as division, Multiplying fractions and whole numbers, and Fractions.

-(Lead your class in stretching exercises before starting the lesson—either look some up before class, or you can make up your own with your students!)
+(Lead your class in stretching exercises before starting this lesson about confidence — either look some up before class, or you can make up your own with your students!)

 Keep Learning at Home

 Encourage students to keep a confidence journal: a place for students to write down at least one thing they value about themselves and someone else each day.
+A way to build confidence.
 Tell students they can share the compliment they wrote about another person with them to help that person develop even more confidence, too!